-In support of local visual artists, District art galleries, and District art nonprofit organizations, CAH acquires fine art from metropolitan artists to grow the Art Bank Collection.
-Artwork in the collection is managed by CAH and loaned to District Government agencies for display in public areas and offices of government buildings.
+In support of local visual artists, District art galleries, and art nonprofit organizations, CAH acquires fine art.
+The ongoing and annual acquisition of art from metropolitan artists becomes a part of the Art Bank Collection.
+CAH manages artwork in the collection.
+It is then loaned to District Government agencies for display in public areas and offices of government buildings.
 The Art Bank Collection, which started in 1986, has nearly 3,000 artworks.

-For information regarding placement of Art Bank artwork in a DC government office, please contact Ron Humbertson, Registrar, at [email protected]
+To inquire about Art Bank artwork placement in a DC government office, please contact Ron Humbertson, Registrar, [email protected].

 The Art Bank Collection can be viewed online at http://dcarts.emuseum.com